dinhdiep/MONOD2/README.md

 ## Download

-You can use git to download the entire toolkit.
+You can use git to download the entire codebase and datasets.

 ```
 git clone https://github.com/dinhdiep/MONOD2